 Golden barrel cactus is not particular about soil and grows well in any native desert soil, provided it is well-draining.

-It can be grown in containers.
-If you plant yours in a pot, make sure it has drainage holes and use specifically formulated cactus soil.
+It can be grown in a container.
+If you grow yours in a pot, make sure it has good drainage and use specifically formulated cactus soil.

 Golden Barrel Cactus: